vickyadr/LuLu-Attendance-Management-System/Readme.md

   A: LuLu attendance management system will always free and opensource<br><br>

   Q: How i can support this project?<br>
-  A: You can contribute the project source or... give me some snacks i need it to make my brain work last longer, ps: i dont like coffee but the decaf one seems ok to me<br><br>
+  A: You can contribute the project source or... give me some snacks i need it to make my brain work last longer<br><br>

   Q: How can i contact you in person?<br>
   A: Check my profile page there was an Email, anything else i cant tell on public<br><br>